 President Faith Hensrud (fourth from right) joins sculptor Jon Kamrath in a ribbon-cutting for his "Northscape" sculptures on Dec.
 1 outside Memorial Hall.

-'Northscape' sculptures dedicated on lawn in front of Memorial Hall Bemidji State dedicated "Northscape," an installation of five sculptures by Mahtomedi sculptor Jon Kamrath on the lawn between Birchmont Drive and Memorial Hall, with a Dec.
+'Northscape' sculptures dedicated on lawn in front of Memorial Hall

+Bemidji State dedicated "Northscape," an installation of five sculptures by Mahtomedi sculptor Jon Kamrath on the lawn between Birchmont Drive and Memorial Hall, with a Dec.
 1 ribbon-cutting ceremony.

-The "Northscape" works are aluminum and steel structures, described by Kamrath as "three-dimensional line art," which are inspired by nature and designed to work in harmony with one another.
+The "Northscape" works are aluminum and steel structures, described by Kamrath as "threedimensional line art," which are inspired by nature and designed to work in harmony with one another.

 Each piece has a line or design element that guides visitors to other parts of the space, he said.
 His inspiration came from birds over water, cairns used for wayfinding, butterflies, moose and fish.

 "Works of art like Jon Kamrath's 'Northscape' sculptures play an essential and profound role on our campus and in other public spaces," President Faith Hensrud said.
 "Art of all kinds has the power to spark our imaginations and fire our spirits, to invite us to a new dimension of feeling and thought.
 Jon's work does all of that."

-Education websites recognize BSU for quality and affordability Bemidji State and a number of its academic programs have won recognition from education websites this fall for quality and affordability: - Zippia ranked BSU ninth among the 10 best colleges for business majors in Minnesota. - Nonprofit Colleges Online ranked Bemidji State 23rd in the nation among the colleges and universities offering the best scholarship support for online students. - The website StudentLoans.net ranked Bemidji State 117th among the 200 four-year public institutions that make best use of federal work-study funds to support their students. - College Choice ranked BSU's online bachelor's degree program in accounting 19th on its "35 Best Online Bachelor's in Accounting Degrees, 2017" list. - College Choice also ranked Bemidji State eighth on its list, "30 Best Online Bachelors in Social Work Degrees." - The website Early Childhood Education Degrees ranked BSU's online bachelor's degree programs in education sixth in its rankings of the nation's 10 most-affordable programs.
-Hagg-Sauer replacement project now first on system's priority list Bemidji State is again looking to the Minnesota Legislature and Gov. Mark Dayton for support of its plan to replace Hagg-Sauer Hall with a new state-of-the-art academic learning center and renovate other buildings for new faculty offices.
+Education websites recognize BSU for quality and affordability

+Bemidji State and a number of its academic programs have won recognition from education websites this fall for quality and affordability:

+- Zippia ranked BSU ninth among the 10 best colleges for business majors in Minnesota. - Nonprofit Colleges Online ranked Bemidji State 23rd in the nation among the colleges and universities offering the best scholarship support for online students. - The website StudentLoans.net ranked Bemidji State 117th among the 200 four-year public institutions that make best use of federal work-study funds to support their students. - College Choice ranked BSU's online bachelor's degree program in accounting 19th on its "35 Best Online Bachelor's in Accounting Degrees, 2017" list. - College Choice also ranked Bemidji State eighth on its list, "30 Best Online Bachelors in Social Work Degrees." - The website Early Childhood Education Degrees ranked BSU's online bachelor's degree programs in education sixth in its rankings of the nation's 10 most-affordable programs.

+Hagg-Sauer replacement project now first on system's priority list

+Bemidji State is again looking to the Minnesota Legislature and Gov. Mark Dayton for support of its plan to replace Hagg-Sauer Hall with a new state-of-the-art academic learning center and renovate other buildings for new faculty offices.

 After failing to be included in the legislature's 2018 bonding bill, the \$22.5 million project is now No. 1 on the Minnesota State college and university system's list for state bond funding.
 While not a guarantee, BSU officials are hopeful the long-awaited project could soon move ahead and be completed by fall 2020.

+Director of Facilities Travis Barnes explains water damage in the basement of Hagg-Sauer Hall during an Aug.
+16 tour for members of the Minnesota House Capital Appropriations Committee.